 Turning off at the end of the day, and communicating this boundary with your co-workers and supervisors, will take some of your stress away by giving you more control over your time.

-While setting hard boundaries and carving out time for yourself when others rely on you may seem impossible and terrifying, the risks of ignoring your burnout can be extreme.
+While setting hard boundaries and carving out time and space for yourself when others rely on you may seem impossible and terrifying, the risks of ignoring your burnout can be extreme.